lukso-network/docs/docs/learn/universal-profile/metadata/edit-profile.md

 To achieve this goal, we will perform the following steps:

 1. Create a JSON file that contains our profile details (`LSP3Profile` metadata).
-2. Upload this JSON file to [IPFS] using our [lsp-factory.js](../../../tools/lsp-factoryjs/getting-started.md) tool.
+2. Upload this JSON file to [IPFS] using our [tools-data-providers](https://github.com/lukso-network/tools-data-providers) library.
-3. Encode + set our new [LSP3Profile](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile) metadata key in our profile with our [erc725.js] library and web3.js.
+3. Encode + set our new [LSP3Profile](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-Profile-Metadata.md#lsp3profile) metadata key in our profile with our [erc725.js](../../../tools/erc725js/getting-started.md) library and `web3.js`.

 :::tip